 Rafa was born in San Diego and grew up living in Tijuana, Mexico.
 From an early age, he’s been crossing back and forth between Tijuana and San Diego for school and work.
 He has a personal interest in immigration because of the role it plays his daily life as an international commuter.

 On top of that, he says that immigration is interesting because it follows the history of the state of California through its cultural evolution and sets the stage for current issues in our diverse society.
 He’s lived all over the Golden State and has spent time with migrant workers in the fields as an Agricultural Business and Marketing student.
 He finds that working for the Cruz Law office to be rewarding because it reminds him of the impact that legal representation has on the immigrant community in San Diego.

 Five years from now, he sees himself on a virgin beach somewhere in Asia laying on the sand or swimming in the waves.
 He likes camping, surfing, painting and listening to live music during his time off.

 Online Marketing Consultant and Entrepreneur

 Alejandro has been working with The Cruz Law Office as a marketing consultant for 3 years, he is our Marketing guru who helps us better understand the Hispanic audience and implement different forms of advertisement which will get our office closer to the latino community in need for immigration assistance.
 He attended college in Havana, Cuba from 2003-2008, in the University of Computer Sciences where he developed programming and project management skills.
-Alejandro is an entrepreneur, passionate about business, he runs a Web Design Firm, Owls Web Design http://owlswebdesign.com/ and Online Marketing Services in Spanish, Lista Legal http://listalegal.com/ for attorneys and other small business who are interested in working with the Hispanic market.
+Alejandro is an entrepreneur, passionate about business, he runs a Owls Computers and Web Design a Computer Repair Company in San Diego and Lista Legal http://listalegal.com/ an online marketing service for attorneys and other small business who are interested in working with the Hispanic market.
 Alejandro has played an important role in building and optimize our online presence through our Website, Google and Facebook page.